JacobRishe/Poto/README.md

 - As a user, I want to be able to update my password.
 - As a user, I want to be able to delete my account.
 - As a user, I want to be able to add a "Poll".
+- As a user, I want to be able to vote on other Polls.
+- As a user, I want to see my polls displayed on the home page.
+- As a user, I want to see percentages display after I click the yes or no button.
 - As a user, I want an intuitive and clean UI.
 - As a user, I want a responsive design that is equally user-friendly on mobile devices and desktop screens.